hsac3213/trade-everything/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file(or License page on the website) for details.

 ### Third-Party Licenses